Twins vs. Astros Player Props Betting Odds

 Buxton Stats

-- Buxton has 40 hits with nine doubles, a triple, 10 home runs and 25 walks.
-He has driven in 23 runs with six stolen bases.
+- Buxton has nine doubles, a triple, 10 home runs, 25 walks and 23 RBI (40 total hits).
+He's also stolen six bases.

 Buxton Recent Games